D-artisan/D-artisan/README.md

-### Hi there 👋 I'm Daniel
+# Hi there 👋 I'm Daniel

-I'm a **Software Engineer** passionate about building impactful solutions through technology.
+I'm a **Software/AI Engineer** passionate about building impactful solutions through technology.
 I enjoy working across the stack and love turning ideas into reliable, scalable systems that make a real-world difference.

+---

 ### 🛠️ Tech Stack